Analytical Expressions For Light-Curves Of Ordinary And Superluminous Supernovae Type Ia: Introduction

 \section{Introduction}

 Despite large observational, theoretical and numerical efforts over decades, supernovae explosions are not fully understood.
-Standard stellar evolution theory predicts that stars with initial mass $M\gsim 8\, M_\odot$ end their short life in core-collapse supernovae explosions, while long-lived stars of mass less than $\sim 8\, M_\odot$ eject most of their outer layers, leaving a $\sim 1\, M_\odot$ carbon oxygen (C-O) white dwarf (WD) that cools slowly by radiation, possibly for billions of years.
-If such a C-O white dwarf accretes mass from a companion star and crosses the Chandrasekhar mass limit, $M_{Ch}\approx 1.38M_\odot$ (Chandrasekhar~1931), at which the pressure of its degenerate electron gas can no longer balance the gravitational pressure, it undergoes a gravitational collapse.
-Its temperature rises sharply and triggers a runaway thermonuclear explosion (Hoyle and Fowler 1960) where no central object is left over, most of the nuclear binding energy release is converted to kinetic energy of the debris of a supernova (SN) type Ia, while its observed bolometric light-curve is powered mainly by the decay of the long-lived end-product radioactive elements that were synthesized in the explosion.
+Standard stellar evolution theory predicts that stars with initial mass ${\rm M\gsim 8\, M_\odot}$ end their short life in core-collapse supernovae explosions, while long-lived stars of mass ${\rm \lsim 8\, M_\odot}$ eject most of their outer layers, leaving a ${\rm \lsim 1\, M_\odot}$ carbon oxygen (C-O) white dwarf (WD) that cools slowly by radiation, possibly for billions of years.
+If the mass of such a C-O WD increases by accretion and approaches the Chandrasekhar mass limit, ${\rm M_{Ch}\approx 1.38M_\odot}$ (Chandrasekhar~1931), its core temperature rises and triggers a runaway thermonuclear explosion (Hoyle and Fowler 1960) in which no central object is left over.
+In such explosions, most of the nuclear binding energy release is converted to kinetic energy of the debris of type Ia supernova (SN), while the observed bolometric light-curve is powered mainly by the decay of the relatively long-lived end-product radioactive elements that were synthesized in the explosion (Colgate \& McKee 1969).

-As the progenitors of core-collapse SNe are much more luminous than WDs, they have been identified from archival images on multiple occasions Smartt 2009, while there have not yet been any direct observations of the WD progenitor of an SN Ia.
-However, the above paradigm of the origin of SNe Ia is strongly supported by several observational facts (see, e.g., Astier 2012 and references therein) such as:
+As the progenitors of core-collapse SNe are much more luminous than WDs, they have been identified from archival images on multiple occasions (e.g., Smartt 2009), while there have not yet been any direct observations of the WD progenitor of an SNIa.
+However, the SNeIa explosion paradigm is strongly supported by several observational facts (see, e.g., Hillebrandt, \& Niemeyer 2000; Maoz \& Mannucci 2012; Astier 2012 and references therein) such as:

-\begin{itemize} \item {SNe Ia are the only type of SNe observed in old stellar environments such as elliptical galaxies.
-WD are produced by long-lived stars of less than $\sim 8\, M_\odot$ that eject most of their outer layers, leaving a $\sim 1\, M_\odot$ C-O WD that cools slowly by radiation, for billions of years.}
+\begin{itemize} \item {WDs are produced by long-lived stars of less than ${\rm\sim 8\, M_\odot}$, which eject most of their outer layers, leaving a ${\rm\sim 1\, M_\odot}$ C-O WD that cools slowly by radiation, for billions of years.
+Indeed SNeIa are the only type of SNe observed in old stellar environments such as elliptical galaxies.}

-\item{The fast exothermic nuclear fusion reactions, starting with helium capture by $^{12}$C and $^{16}$O, produce the intermediate mass elements Si, S and Ca observed in the spectrum of SNe Ia but not H and He, which are lacking in the initial state and in the spectra of SNe Ia.}
+\item{The fast exothermic nuclear fusion reactions, starting with helium capture by $^{12}$C and $^{16}$O, produce the intermediate mass elements (IME) Si, S and Ca observed in the spectrum of SNeIa but not H and He, which are lacking in the initial state and in the spectra of SNeIa.}

 \item{The fast exothermic nuclear fusion reactions end with the near center production of $^{56}$Ni whose radioactive decay chain ${\rm ^{56}Ni(\tau=8.76\, d)\rightarrow ^{56}Co(\tau=111.27\, d)\rightarrow ^{56}Fe}$ seems to power the light-curves and explain the late appearance of iron group elements' spectral lines.}